-The hill is a part of the Fforest Fawr group of hills, which is situated in the north-western part of South Wales (Region C, Sub-Region C2), and is positioned above the small community of Abercraf (Abercrave) to the north and Blaendulais (Seven Sisters) to the south.
+The hill is adjoined to the Fforest Fawr range, this group of hills is situated in the north-western part of South Wales (Region C, Sub-Region C2), and it is positioned above the small community of Abercraf (Abercrave) to the north and Blaendulais (Seven Sisters) to the south.

 |Teisen Priodas (SN 820 108)|

-The hill forms a part of the ridge known as Mynydd y Drum which has been extensively mined in its north-eastern section with the remaining highest natural summit listed as a Sub-Twmpau under the name of Mynydd y Drum at SN 80718 09753.
+The hill forms a part of the ridge known as Mynydd y Drum, this ridge has been extensively mined in its north-eastern section with the remaining highest natural summit positioned at SN 80718 09753 and listed as a 200m Sub-Twmpau under the name of Mynydd y Drum.

 |Extract from the Ordnance Survey 1:25,000 Explorer map with the expended ridge name of Mynydd y Drum and the extent of the Nant Helen Opencast Mine|